-The county is authorized to deposit cash and invest excess funds by California Government Code Section 53648 et. seq.
-The county is restricted by Government Code Section 53635 pursuant to Section 53601 to invest in time deposits, U.S. government securities, state registered warrants, notes or bonds, State Treasurer's investment pool, bankers' acceptances, commercial paper, negotiable certificates of deposit, and repurchase or reverse repurchase agreements.
+The county is authorized to deposit cash and invest excess funds by California Government Code Section 5301, 53635, 53534, and 53648.
+The county is restricted to invest in time deposits, U.S. government securities, state registered warrants, notes or bonds, State Treasurer's investment pool, bankers' acceptances, commercial paper, negotiable certificates of deposit, and repurchase or reverse repurchase agreements.
 The funds maintained by the county are either secured by federal depository insurance or are collateralized.
 The county investment pool is not required to be rated.
 Interest earned is deposited quarterly into participating funds.
 Any investment losses are proportionately shared by all funds in the pool.